Our Disclosure

 3. Government of Canada Bonds (Treasury Bills)

-Government of Canada bonds have also been a strong investment over the years.
+Government of Canada bonds have also been a good investment over the years.
 Like a GIC, treasury bonds are fixed-income investments.
 Unlike a GIC, you are providing your money to the Government of Canada rather than a bank.

 Both assets provide you with an interest rate and the full return on your initial investment at the end of the term.